Arizona Cardinals vs. San Francisco 49ers NFL Week 5 Odds, Plays and Insights for October 10, 2021

 49ers stats and trends

-- San Francisco's games this season have hit the over on two of four set point totals (50%).
+- San Francisco's games this year have gone over the point total two times in four opportunities (50%).

-- San Francisco is 0-2 against the spread and 1-1 overall when the team records more than 21.3 points.
+- When San Francisco records more than 21.3 points, it is 0-2 against the spread and 1-1 overall.

-- In games that San Francisco churns out more than 357.3 yards, the team is 0-2 against the spread and 1-1 overall.
+- In games that San Francisco picks up over 357.3 yards, the team is 0-2 against the spread and 1-1 overall.

 - The 49ers have turned the ball over six times, three fewer times than the Cardinals have forced turnovers (9).